Objects, Methods & Integers

 You don't need to know the math needed to convert a decimal number to binary notation (Ruby has convenient ways to do it).
 But I'm assuming you know that the binary 1001

-is not one thousand and one (you don't even need to know that it's nine).
+is not one thousand and one (you don't need to know that it represents nine).

-If you need more information on this topic, this Wikipedia page can be a good start.
+If you need more information on this topic, can be a good start.

 The very first thing is to create a directory for us to work: